Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/README.md

 # Hi there, I'm Dmitry Kravchenko! 👋
-## Junior QA Engineer | Passionate about GameDev Testing 🎮
+## Junior QA Engineer | Passionate about Software Quality 💻

 Welcome to my QA Portfolio!
-I am a detail-oriented Junior Quality Assurance Engineer with a solid foundation in manual web application and mobile game testing.
+I am a detail-oriented Junior Quality Assurance Engineer with a solid foundation in manual web application and mobile application testing.
 Backed by a strong technical background in systems administration and networking, I bring a meticulous approach to defect troubleshooting, environment configuration, and cross-platform software quality assurance.

 ### 🚀 About Me
 *   🎓 **Education:** Graduated from IT STEP Academy with an International Diploma in Manual Software Testing & Systems Administration.